oscardominguez-ds/Heart-Failure-Prediction/README.md

 ## The Random Forest Classifier model score tells us that the features used in the model together account for 90% of the variance in the target.

 ## Recommendations -
 ### Patients - Our insights show that people who have a higher OldPeak are at risk of having heart disease and a management plan should be put in place to treat.
-Also, patients with a lower maxximum heart, not taking into account for the age, all have a higher risk of getting heart disease.
+Also, patients with a lower maximum heart, not taking into account for the age, all have a higher risk of getting heart disease.

 ### Model Performance: I suggest that the model that should be used for this data is the Random Forest Classifier model